Hesse-Homburg: German Confederation (1815-1866)

-On 24 March 1866, Hesse-Homburg was inherited by the Grand-duke of Hesse-Darmstadt, while Meisenheim fell to Prussia.
-On 20 September of that same year, these territories were taken from Hesse-Darmstadt again, and the former landgraviate was combined with the Electorate of Hesse, Duchy of Nassau, and the Free City of Frankfurt to form the Prussian Province of Hesse-Nassau.
+With the death of Landgrave Ferdinand on 24 March 1866, the Hesse-Homburg dynasty's male line came to an end.
+Hesse-Homburg returned to the Grand Duke of Hesse, while Meisenheim fell to Prussia.
+In the peace treaty which concluded the Austro-Prussian War later that same year, Prussia took the other territories of Hesse-Homburg from Hesse-Darmstadt again.
+The former landgraviate was combined with the Electorate of Hesse, Duchy of Nassau, the Free City of Frankfurt and some former parts of the Kingdom of Bavaria to form the Prussian Province of Hesse-Nassau.
+Meisenheim became part of Prussia's Rhine Province.

-Today, it forms a part of the German state of Hesse.
+Today, the former Homburg district forms part of the German state of Hesse while Meisenheim forms part of Rhineland-Palatinate.